JoeyStanley/jekyll-for-designers/cv.md

 ### Poster Presentations

+(* indicates student collaborator)

-**Joseph A. Stanley**, Jessica Shepherd, & Auna Nygaard.
+**Joseph A. Stanley**, Jessica Shepherd\*, & Auna Nygaard\*.
 "Homogeneity and Heterogeneity in Western American English."
 Poster presentation at the American Dialect Society Annual Meeting.
 Washington, D.C.
 January 7, 2022.
+<a href="/downloads/220107-ADS-MTurk.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>

 **Joseph A. Stanley** & [Betsy Sneller](https://betsysneller.github.io).
 "Sample size matters when calculating Pillai scores."
 Poster presentation at the 181st Meeting of the Acoustical Society of America (ASA).
 Seattle, WA.
 November 29, 2021.
 <a href="/downloads/211129-ASA2021_pillai.pdf" class="poster" target="_blank" title="download this poster as a PDF"></a>